What is a ridge augmentation?

 How is a ridge augmentation accomplished?

 A ridge augmentation procedure is typically performed in Drs.
-Dohse, Wolf and Swan’s office under local anesthesia.
+Dohse, Wolf, Swan and Garrett’s office under local anesthesia.
 Some patients may also request sedative medication.